zzFluke/linux_files/README_arch.md

    ```
    to disable annoying beeps when screen locks.

 3. add chromium shortcut to task bar.
-The executable is `/usr/bin/chromium`, the icon is at
-   `/usr/share/app-info/icons/archlinux-arch-extra/128x128/chromium_chromium.png`.
+You should be able to just drag and drop from menu.

-### CLion
+### Pycharm/CLion

 1. In Editor/General, set "Strip trailing spaces on Save" to "All", and uncheck "Always keep
    trailing spaces on caret line".